-The British Council Schools Online website offers support to schools not only for ISA but also for all other school projects.
-Following key features of the website are especially useful for schools working towards the ISA:
+The British Council Schools Online website offers support to schools not only for International School Award but also for all other school projects.
+Following key features of the website are especially useful for schools working towards the International School Award:

 - Template projects on various themes for different age groups.

 - Partner finding tool which is easy to access and has a wide range of schools registered from around the world.

 - Links to UK partner organisations who schools can work with; examples include 100 Words, BBC World Class, Big Dance etc. These provide invaluable support in adding creativity and innovation to the planned activities.

 - Short online courses in global education, intercultural understanding and ICT for International School Award coordinators and coordination team - these courses offer opportunity to teachers to undertake professional development at their own pace.

 - Discussion forums for peer-to-peer support and sharing of best practice and trouble shooting.

 A lot of information on Schools Online can be accessed by unregistered users.
 However, special features such as the discussion forums, template project areas, partner search, online courses are available only to registered users.

 Schools Online is a platform for teachers and educators and not for the direct use of students though their work may be uploaded and they may view content.